-Our 12 week scan came and bought with it relief and an added wonder of the additional life that was going to be joining our family.
+Our 12-week scan came and brought with it relief and an added wonder of the additional life that was going to be joining our family.
 We told everybody and embraced what was to come and looked forward to our anomaly/gender scan a few weeks before Christmas.
-Having 2 boys and two girls already we’d decided to find out the sex and really involved the kids every step of the way during the miracle of making a life, we built excitement everyday and hid nothing from them, they saw the ups and equally the downs of pregnancy, everything that Mother Nature provided us with we shared with them.
+Having two boys and two girls already we’d decided to find out the sex and involved the kids every step of the way during the miracle of making a life.
+We built excitement every day and hid nothing from them.
+They saw the ups and equally the downs of pregnancy.
+Everything that Mother Nature provided us with we shared with them.

-We all watched as my belly grew, we poked & prodded, talked to and sang.
-We made plans, bought clothes, teddies….
-Like all other pregnancies it was a beautiful, happy & exciting time….as pregnancy should be.
+We all watched as my belly grew.
+We poked and prodded, talked to and sang.
+We made plans, and bought clothes and teddies.
+Like all other pregnancies, it was a beautiful, happy and exciting time.
+As pregnancy should be.

-It was the beginning of December and we’d spent a few months willing the time away to get to our 20 week scan, the hospital was busy and our appointment ended up being made for 22 weeks gestation.
-That extra two weeks meant our chances of determining the gender were much higher and the scan would fall closer to Christmas, so we weighed really heavily on it falling at such a special time, we decorated the house for the festivities, hung fairy lights and tinsel galore, planned, wrapped and generally threw ourselves into the excitement of the beginning of December & the official kick off of those celebrations would come from the peek into the comfy world and snugness of the growing addition to the family.
+It was the beginning of December and we’d spent a few months willing the time away to get to our 20-week scan.
+The hospital was busy and our appointment ended up being made for 22 weeks gestation.
+That extra two weeks meant our chances of determining the gender were much higher and the scan would fall closer to Christmas, so we weighed heavily on it falling at such a special time.
+We decorated the house for the festivities, hung fairy lights and tinsel galore, planned, wrapped and generally threw ourselves into the excitement of the beginning of December and the official kick-off of those celebrations that would come from the peek into the comfy world and snugness of the growing addition to the family.

 Our expectations were so very far away from reality.

-We knew the routine, we had our tokens for scan pictures, I’d drank, drank a little more and then drank some more again, til bursting point in the hope of a crystal clear view of our baby as awe’d waited in the hospital for our appointment, the kids all waited at home for news…it was excruciatingly exciting.
+We knew the routine.
+We had our tokens for scan pictures.
+I’d drank, drank a little more and then drank some more again – til bursting point in the hope of a crystal clear view of our baby as we waited in the hospital for our appointment.
+The kids all waited at home for the news.
+It was excruciatingly exciting.

-It was plain sailing to that point and then the storm viciously washed other us.
+It was plain sailing to that point and then the storm viciously washed over us.

-The sonographer had only briefly started her examination when she’d announced to us that she needed to gain further opinions from a colleague, she was stern, ungiving of opinion & quite sombre in retrospect as she turned the monitor off and left the room.
+The sonographer had only briefly started her examination when she announced to us that she needed to gain further opinions from a colleague.
+She was stern, ungiving of opinion and quite sombre in retrospect as she turned the monitor off and left the room.

-She confirmed we were having a girl along with the reality that it appeared she had extensive water on her brain and evident problems with her heart amongst other things that would be confirmed later, things were absolutely not what they should be.
-We took it in but absorbing it was hard, the screen showed a different picture to us, it showed our daughter, it didn’t shown harsh reality or the severity of the situation….it showed her heart beating, her arms and legs kicking, it showed a baby on the screen no different to the way all her siblings had looked in the past.
+She confirmed we were having a girl along with the reality that it appeared she had extensive water on her brain and evident problems with her heart amongst other things that would be confirmed later.
+Things were absolutely not what they should be.
+We took it in but absorbing it was hard.
+The screen showed a different picture to us.
+It showed our daughter.
+It didn’t show the harsh reality or the severity of the situation.
+It showed her heart beating, her arms and legs kicking.
+It showed a baby on the screen no different to the way all her siblings had looked in the past.
 On the outside she looked perfect but on the inside she was poorly.

-It was a very bitter & hard pill to swallow, we couldn’t run and hide, there was no sweeping under the carpet, we couldn’t ignore it and time was not something we had, we were already at 22 weeks of pregnancy and the situation would change at 24 weeks and decisions would be different, at 24 weeks the life of a gestational baby becomes about rights to life and sometimes based on the severity of prognosis that right to life can mean the difference between suffering and not.
-Putting a time frame on decisions regarding our daughters life were heart wrenching, it seemed so wrong and unfair, almost cruel….but it was a reality we had no option but to face it.
+It was a very bitter and hard pill to swallow.
+We couldn’t run and hide.
+There was no sweeping under the carpet.
+We couldn’t ignore it and time was not something we had.
+We were already at 22 weeks of pregnancy and the situation would change at 24 weeks and decisions would be different.
+At 24 weeks the life of a gestational baby becomes about the right to life and sometimes based on the severity of prognosis that right to life can mean the difference between suffering and not.
+Putting a time frame on decisions regarding our daughter’s life was heart-wrenching.
+It seemed so wrong and unfair, almost cruel.
+But it was a reality we had no option but to face it.

 We faced the option of ending our own child’s life.